JHay0112/JHay0112.github.io/_articles/2025-12-01-stm32-bare-metal.md

 the remaining routines to a default handler that we can overwrite in the application code as we please.

-Because this also isn't very interesting code, it is available online[^8] for those interested rather than presented in the text.
+Because this also isn't very interesting code, it is available elsewhere[^8].

 ### Reset Handler
 On startup it is necessary to manually initialise the portions of RAM that the